Jon Morgan

 8. Credit Card Loans

-Credit cards give you immediate buying power or capital without applying for a loan and filing paperwork.
+Credit card loans give you immediate buying power or capital without applying for a loan and filing paperwork.

-There are credit card companies that offer business credit cards with low or no annual fees and interest rates.
+There are companies that offer business credit cards with low or no annual fees and interest rates.
 Some entities offer cashback on business expenditures.

-Because the interest can be high, new business owners should look at credit cards as short-term financial aid that they should pay back as soon as possible.
+Because the interest can be high, I remind clients and new business owners to look at credit cards as short-term financial aid that they should pay back as soon as possible [4].

 10. Peer-to-Peer Lending Sites